ShivangiSingh17/Java-Jet/README.md

 4] [*Reserved words*](https://www.computerhope.com/jargon/j/java_reserved_words.htm) can't be used.

-Here is the first java program-Hello World
+Here is the first java program-[*Hello World*](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/HelloWorld.java)

 ### OOP CONCEPT:
 Java is an object oriented programming language.The main aim of OOP is to bind together the data and the functions that operate so that no other part of the code can access this data except that function.